 International Day of Older Persons is celebrated annually on October 1 and is one of the most important holidays.
 Older people often face cruelty, discrimination, poverty – our goal is not to forget about them and provide support.
 Volunteer movements help the elderly not only on this date, but on any other – join us!

-- gerontology – a science that studies the biological, social and psychological aspects of aging, says that a person begins to age from the age of 25;
+- Gerontology – a science that studies the biological, social and psychological aspects of aging – states that a person begins to age from the age of 25.

 Do a good deed – find out about organizations in your area and help the elderly.
 There are many institutions that are waiting not only for material support, but for any other.
 For example, you can visit lonely people – they will be happy with a simple conversation!

 When is International Day of Older Persons in 2023?

 International Day of Older Persons is observed on October 1 each year.